 done differently in our industry and why we would be doing a great

 disservice if we keep thinking and doing things the way we have been

 over the last few decades.
 During this process, some of the conventional

 wisdom that has been bestowed on us is –

 (1) This looks great and we are sure that

-this will induce a change for better, but how will this help me in doing
+this will induce a change for better, but how will this help me

 what I am doing currently.

 So, you do recognise that there is something

 wrong in the way things are being done, and yet you want us to propose a